tamarazuk/purrkit/README.md

 - ✅ Customizable colors and branding

 **Coming soon:**
-- 🚧 AI-powered website generation (Claude API integration)
+- 🚧 AI-powered website generation using free AI APIs
 - 🚧 Downloadable Next.js website as a zip file
 - 🚧 Custom content generation based on your rescue's story